s3ql/s3ql/rst/installation.rst

   python3 setup.py build_ext --inplace
   python3 -m pytest tests

-Note that when building from the Mercurial or Git repository, building and testing is done with several additional checks.
+Note that when building from the Git repository, building and testing is done with several additional checks.
 This may cause compilation and/or tests to fail even though there are no problems with functionality.
 For example, any use of functions that are scheduled for deprecation in future Python version will cause tests to fail.
 If you would rather just check for functionality, you can delete the :file:`MANIFEST.in` file.
 In that case, the build system will behave as it does for a regular release.

 The HTML and PDF documentation can be generated with ::